- The HSP Research Foundation is an Australian-based charity formed in 2005.

 An early focus of the Foundation was to facilitate and fund the establishment of a reliable, fast, affordable, nationally-available, genetic testing service for HSP.
 One of the immediate benefits is to vastly improve diagnosis, so eliminating the uncertainty regarding family members’ disease status and the negative impact that has on the wellbeing of both individuals and families.
 As at the end of 2015, there are three state-of-the-art, next-generation genetic testing services for HSP available in Australia, each with the capability to identify more than 50 of the known HSP mutations.

 Clinical trials to establish an effective drug treatment for SPAST HSP are a medium-term goal.
+Pre-clinical investigations in the form of biomarker studies to establish accurate and reliable measures of disease suitable for use in clinical trials are continuing.

 Developing & Supporting the HSP Community